Misaki Doi: 2020: COVID-19 pandemic and inconsistent results

 Doi started 2020 with four straight losses, including a final set tiebreak loss in the Australian Open to qualifier Harriet Dart and a singles tie loss to Carla Suarez Navarro in the Fed Cup tie with Spain.
-She entered the main draw of the Qatar Open as a lucky loser, but lost for the second time to Tereza Martincová, who had beaten her in qualifying.
+She entered the main draw of the Qatar Ladies Open as a lucky loser, but lost for the second time to Tereza Martincová, who had beaten her in qualifying.
 She then reached the final of the WTA 125 event in Indian Wells, including wins over world No. 59, Bernarda Pera, former world No. 2, Vera Zvonareva, and Yanina Wickmayer, before losing to Irina-Camelia Begu in the final.
 This was her final event before restrictions of the COVID-19 pandemic shut down the professional tour.

 In her first tournaments after the pandemic break, Doi again struggled to consistently win at Tour level.
 She lost in the first round of the Top Seed Open to wildcard Shelby Rogers, before losing in qualifying for the WTA 1000 event in the Western & Southern Open to Oceane Dodin.
 She then lost in the first round to fourth seed and eventual champion Naomi Osaka in the US Open.

-After a second-round appearance in the Istanbul Cup, Doi qualified for Rome, beating Martina Trevisan before falling 1-6 6-4 4-6 to 12th seed Markéta Vondroušová in the opening round.
+After a second-round appearance in the Istanbul Cup, Doi qualified for Rome beating Martina Trevisan, before falling to 12th seed Markéta Vondroušová in the opening round.
 She then lost in the first round of the re-organised French Open in straight sets to 13th seed Petra Martić.

-Doi returned to the ITF circuit for the final three tournaments of the season, reaching the quarter finals of an $80,000 event in Macon, the second round of an $80,000 event in Tyler, and then retired injured in the final set of the semi final of a $100,000 event in Charleston to Mayar Sherif, having defeated Robin Montgomery, Sara Errani, and Ann Li in the previous rounds.
+Doi returned to the ITF Circuit for the final three tournaments of the season, reaching the quarterfinals of an $80k event in Macon, the second round of an $80k event in Tyler, and then retired injured in the final set of the semifinal of a $100k event in Charleston to Mayar Sherif, having defeated Robin Montgomery, Sara Errani, and Ann Li in the previous rounds.
 She finished the season ranked 82.